TwiN/go-away/README.md

 # go-away

-go-away is a library for detecting profanities in Go.
+go-away is a stand-alone, lightweight library for detecting profanities in Go.

-This library is stand-alone to avoid profanity filter overhead on Discord bots.

 This library must remain **extremely** easy to use.
 Its original intent of not adding overhead will always remain.